-Supervisors: Leonardo Rosado, Sébastien Rauch, João Patrício and Divia Jiménez
+Supervisors: Leonardo Rosado, Sébastien Rauch and Divia Jiménez

-The aim of the project is to understand the complexity of decision-making processes within an urban challenge related to an infrastructure system.
-You will work in groups, and study a real example case study.
+The aim of the project is to understand the complexity of implementing infrastructural solutions related to an urban challenge.
+You will work in groups and study a real example case study.

 Each group has to identify a case study within the chosen topic.
-The case study needs to be a city with multiple planned or applied solutions within an infrastructure system that address an historic or current urban challenge.
+The case study needs to be a city with multiple planned or applied solutions within an infrastructure system that address an historic or current urban challenge, which you will present in a preparation document.
 The final output of the group work will be a PowerPoint and a summary report, with an overview of the case study as well as an analysis of the problem and proposed solutions.
 The PowerPoint presentation and summary report should use the following structure and answer the following questions: